 Polycystic ovarian syndrome (PCOS) is one of the most common reproductive health conditions, afflicting between 8-10% of women of childbearing age.
 Despite its name, PCOS is not caused by ovarian cysts, but instead by a hormonal imbalance.
 This imbalance of estrogen and progesterone can cause an overproduction in androgenic hormones -- so-called male hormones like testosterone.
 This changes the functioning of the ovaries and diminishes fertility.

 Nearly four decades ago, when the first baby conceived via in vitro fertilization (IVF) was born, the infertility community hailed the development as a miracle.
 Skeptics called the child a “test tube baby,” or sounded alarm bells that IVF would eventually remove the need to reproduce in the traditional way.
-Forty years later, IVF is safer, more effective, and more affordable than it has ever been -- and couples still haven't given up on making babies the old-fashioned way.
+Forty years later, IVF treatment is safer, more effective, and more affordable than it has ever been -- and couples still haven't given up on making babies the old-fashioned way.

 If you have found yourself in the position of needing assistance conceiving a child, in vitro fertilization (IVF) is most certainly something worth considering.
 IVF is the most effective form of assisted reproductive technology.
 If you connect yourself with a superb fertility clinic your chances of getting pregnant are fairly high.
 With the most up to date science on your side, you have almost as high of a probability getting pregnant using IVF as those do with healthy functioning reproductive systems.

 Struggling to get pregnant can be a frustrating experience, and the questions that can go through your mind can be unnerving.
 You may have questions like, “is it him?”, “is it me?” and ultimately, “could I be infertile?”
 It goes without saying that the first commonly accepted sign of infertility in a woman, is the inability to get pregnant after having regular, unprotected sex for at least six months to one year, depending on her age.
 However, apart from the inability to achieve pregnancy, there are additional signs of infertility in women.
 Below is a list of the common signs, and if you notice two or more of them, it may be time to seek the help of a fertility specialist.